Be informed and engaged

 As a Christ-follower, you need to be well-versed in more than just the Bible.
 You also have to be aware of the complex issues facing society so you can bear witness to Christ in diverse cultures, communities and settings.

 The Institute for Cultural Engagement: New Wine, New Wineskins reflects our commitment to biblically informed, Christ-centered cultural engagement.
-You can take part in conferences the address topics such as justice, homelessness and same-sex marriage.
+You can take part in conferences that address topics such as justice, homelessness and same-sex marriage.
 You can plan events, network with local churches and forge friendships in the broader community.
 And wherever you go, you’ll be a catalyst for respect, understanding and peace.

 About New Wine

 New Wine is an official program of Multnomah University.
 Our vision is fleshed out in several of our seminary courses:

 - Intercultural Studies 701